IT'S TIME TO SELL • WE HAVE BUYERS WAITING Contact Us Today! ✕

 Work with a Broker who specializes in multifamily real estate!
 The advantage is simple.

 Properties are selling fast and at times properties are sold before they even hit the market because sellers prefer a quick sale to avoid any potential headaches with tenants.
-With years of experience in rehabbing and sales we know what to look for during the 1st showing.
-Our advice will help you determine if the property is worth pursuing or not.
+With years of experience in rehabbing and sales, we know what to look for during the 1st showing.
+Our advice will help you determine if the property is worth pursuing.

-Financing options for Multi-family real estate include the following:
+Financing options for Multi-family real estate in 2022 include the following:

 • FHA - Requires a minimum of 3.5% down payment

-• Veterans and Military families - 100% financing is available through VA program.
+• Veterans and Military families - 100% financing is available through the VA program.

 • Rehab Loan - Provides funding for acquisition and improvements.
 Downpayment varies.